disconnector/devop_day/courseware/courseware.md

 docker run - run container
-docker attach - connect to running container docker search - search contents of a repository docker ps - see running containers (-l lists running and stopped) docker images - see local images
+docker attach - connect to running container docker search - search contents of a repository docker ps - see running containers (-a lists running and stopped) docker images - see local images docker history - see layers in image

 ```